VirtoCommerce/vc-docs/storefront/user-guide/docs/account/overview.md

-# Personal and corporate accounts
+# Personal and Corporate Accounts

-The Storefront platform supports two different account categories: personal and corporate.
+Our Storefront supports two different account categories: personal and corporate.

 A personal account allows individuals to shop in their personal capacity.
 Conversely, a corporate account allows you to shop on behalf of a company, eliminating the need to provide personal addresses and instead using those associated with the company.